LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 Datasource Setup
 ****************

-Lasso 9 Server communicates with :dfn:`data sources`, which are any type of software mechanism for storing and retrieving data (including databases), using Lasso :dfn:`data source connectors`, which are modular components that translate Lasso requests into commands specific to each data source.
+Lasso Server communicates with :dfn:`data sources`, which are any type of software mechanism for storing and retrieving data (including databases), using Lasso :dfn:`data source connectors`, which are modular components that translate Lasso requests into commands specific to each data source.
 Connections to data sources, or :dfn:`datasources`, are configured in the "Datasources" section of Lasso Server Admin.
-Lasso 9 Server provides built-in connectors for all of the data sources listed below.
+Lasso Server provides built-in connectors for all of the data sources listed below.

-Most connectors can access data sources that are installed on the same machine as Lasso 9 or on a remote machine.
+Most connectors can access data sources that are installed on the same machine as Lasso Server or on a remote machine.
 Some connectors can only access files on the local machine.
 Whether or not an ODBC data source can communicate with Lasso on a separate machine depends on whether or not the driver can communicate via TCP/IP.

-Custom data source connectors for other data sources can also be created for use with Lasso 9 using Lasso 9's C API (LCAPI), Java API (LJAPI) or Lasso itself using the :type:`dsinfo` type.
+Custom data source connectors for other data sources can also be created for use with Lasso Server using Lasso's C API (LCAPI), Java API (LJAPI) or Lasso itself using the :type:`dsinfo` type.
 (Information about creating and using LCAPI third-party data source connectors can be found in the :ref:`lcapi-sources` chapter of the LCAPI documentation.)